Meat industry: Environmental impacts

+Jhalani Amit et al. reviewed the impact of meat production and slaughterhouses and found that beef is one of the most pollutiong product in its lifecycle.
+The water footprint of meat is 10 times that of the agriculture based food.

 Effects on livestock workers

 American slaughterhouse workers are three times more likely to suffer serious injury than the average American worker.
 NPR reports that pig and cattle slaughterhouse workers are nearly seven times more likely to suffer repetitive strain injuries than average.
 The Guardian reports that, on average, there are two amputations a week involving slaughterhouse workers in the United States.
 On average, one employee of Tyson Foods, the largest meat producer in America, is injured and amputates a finger or limb per month.
 The Bureau of Investigative Journalism reported that over a period of six years, in the UK 78 slaughter workers lost fingers, parts of fingers or limbs, more than 800 workers had serious injuries, and at least 4,500 had to take more than three days off after accidents.
 In a 2018 study in the Italian Journal of Food Safety, slaughterhouse workers are instructed to wear ear protectors to protect their hearing from the constant screams of animals being killed.
 A 2004 study in the Journal of Occupational and Environmental Medicine found that "excess risks were observed for mortality from all causes, all cancers, and lung cancer" in workers employed in the New Zealand meat processing industry.

 The worst thing, worse than the physical danger, is the emotional toll.
 If you work in the stick pit [where hogs are killed] for any period of time—that let's [sic] you kill things but doesn't let you care.
 You may look a hog in the eye that's walking around in the blood pit with you and think, 'God, that really isn't a bad looking animal.'
 You may want to pet it.
 Pigs down on the kill floor have come up to nuzzle me like a puppy.
 Two minutes later I had to kill them – beat them to death with a pipe.
 I can't care.